totallynotbrent/Sage/README.md

 study files (PDF, DOCX, PPTX, Markdown, text), and interact with a grounded, streaming chat tutor that cites the exact excerpts it used.

-- **Backend:** Python 3.11, FastAPI, uvicorn — a single process serves the API and the static frontend (same origin, no proxy, no build step).
+- **Backend:** Python 3.11, FastAPI, uvicorn — Sage currently ships as an API-only service (JSON/SSE endpoints; no web UI for now).
-- **Frontend:** vanilla HTML/CSS/JS, no CDN at runtime, no bundler.
 - **Model:** any OpenAI-compatible endpoint (default: local Freebuff at `http://127.0.0.1:8877/v1`).
 - **Storage:** SQLite + files in `DATA_DIR` (default `~/.local/share/sage`),
-  uploads kept outside the static tree.
+  uploads kept outside any served path.

 ## Setup